HollyEllmo/test-task/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-All .env variables already, but you need to deploy your own PostgreSQL in Docker and put link to it in DATABASE_URL in .env file.
+All .env variables already, but you need to deploy your own PostgreSQL in Docker and put link to it in DATABASE_URL in .env file, and you'll probably have to issue the npx prisma generate command at some point.

 I hope you won't abuse my keys :)